MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

     "body": [
         {
             "type": "TextBlock",
-            "text": "Hi {employee.name}!
+            "text": "Hi ${employee.name}!
 Here's a bit about your org..."
         },
         {
             "type": "TextBlock",
-            "text": "Your manager is: {employee.manager.name}"
+            "text": "Your manager is: ${employee.manager.name}"
         },
         {
             "type": "TextBlock",
-            "text": "3 of your peers are: {employee.peers[0].name}, {employee.peers[1].name}, {employee.peers[2].name}"
+            "text": "3 of your peers are: ${employee.peers[0].name}, ${employee.peers[1].name}, ${employee.peers[2].name}"
         }
     ]
 }
 ```

-## Separating the template from the data
+### Option B: Separating the template from the data

-Alternatively (and more likely), you will create a re-usable card "template" without including the data.
+Alternatively (and more likely), you'll create a re-usable card template without including the data.
 This template could be stored as a file and added to source control.

 **EmployeeCardTemplate.json**